mbellehumeur/Hanging-Protocol-training-data/README.md

  ## Viewer support

-Viewers would at a minimum need to support reading the hanging protocol object and assign the series by the AI specified to the layout.
-Viewers that already support the existing standard object would be advantaged as they should be.
+Viewers would at a minimum need to support reading the hanging protocol object and assign the series specified by the AI to the layout.
+Viewers that already support the existing hanging protocol DICOM standard object would be advantaged as they should be.

 The request for the hanging protocol object would be done by the worklist or the viewer.
-They would provide the same study/series metadata that is in the training data and the AI agent would return the most appropriate hanging protocol from your training data and assign series to the defined viewports.
+They would provide the same study/series metadata that is in the training data and the AI agent would return the most appropriate hanging protocol from your training data and assign series to the defined viewports in the hanging protocol object.

 ## How can I help?